VinnyOhri/Wikipedia-Search-Engine/README.md

 Inverted index:  data -> document id
 A good example of inverted index is the index present at the end of book where we search with respect to words.

 My index is in the form of default dictionary where each element is an list.
 This element will contain information related to that word in a particular document.
-Relating to every document their will be a list.
+Relating to every document there will be a list.
 Hence in index number of rows will be total vocabulary of wikipedia dump and number of columns will be number of documents.
 It will be very big( around 17 GB ).
 We can call it as Primary Index.

 Default Dictionary special property :
 Usually, a Python dictionary throws a KeyError if you try to get an item with a key that is not currently in the dictionary.
 The defaultdict in contrast will simply create any items that you try to access (provided of course they do not exist yet).
-To create such a "default" item, it calls the function object that you pass in the constructor (more precisely, it's an arbitrary "callable" object, which includes function and type objects).
-For the first example, default items are created using int(), which will return the integer object 0.
-For the second example, default items are created using list(), which returns a new empty list object.
+To create such a "default" item, it calls the function object that you pass in the constructor (more precisely, it's an arbitrary "callable" object, which includes function and type objects).For example, default items are created using list(), which returns a new empty list object.
 E.g. ) somedict = {}
           print(somedict[3])                                 # KeyError